 import pywhatkit as py py.sendwhatmsg("+9185********", "Hello, Welcome to the world of Automation", 18, 32)

 Once you’re done till here, as in you’ve all the parameters checked and ready to execute.
 Simply run the file in the terminal.
 If you are using VS Code, then click on the small triangle-shaped button on the top-right which says “Run Python File in Terminal” and you’ve done your part.

 You will see that your terminal will show a message indicating the time in seconds that is left to deliver the message.
 Check out this screenshot for reference.
 So as my terminal shows, WhatsApp web will be opened on my browser automatically after 151 seconds, and a message will be delivered to the said number after 20 seconds.

 Here I have attached one screenshot showing that the message got successfully delivered to the mentioned number at the desired time to which I assigned it.

 Here’s the video tutorial for automating your WhatsApp, you can check this out as well.

 We are done with this mini project of ours.
 I hope you enjoyed it as much as I enjoyed writing it for you.
 Just think of how easy a task like this will become if you have to send some particular message to someone on a daily basis.
 We can further program this code according to our use case.

-Automation with python is such an intriguing thing for me.
+Automating WhatsApp Messages with Python is such an intriguing thing for me.
 I am sure it must be exciting for you all also.
 I am still exploring python and learning something new every day.
 Do share your journey of becoming a Pythonista with me.
 I would love to read about it.

 I will bring a complete tutorial of “pywhatkit” next.
 Probably gonna explore every feature of it and then share it with you all.
 So stay tuned for some more automation in python.